Ada-Developers-Academy/core-unit-3/structuring-content/html-walk-through.md

 Replace the content in the `<body>` tag with:

-- A header that says "Chicken Noodle Soup"
+- A heading that says "Chicken Noodle Soup"
 - A description of the dish with this text:

 > Chicken soup is a soup made from chicken, simmered in water, usually with various other ingredients.
 The classic chicken soup consists of a clear chicken broth, often with pieces of chicken or vegetables; common additions are pasta, noodles, dumplings, or grains such as rice and barley.
 Chicken soup has acquired the reputation of a folk remedy for colds and influenza, and in many countries is considered a comfort food.